We Buy Houses in Morris County, New Jersey

 How Tax Lien Foreclosure Works

-For inherited properties, this creates a particularly dangerous situation: the estate may be focused on probate while tax liens quietly season past the redemption window.
+For inherited properties, this creates a particularly dangerous situation: the estate may be focused on probate while tax liens quietly season past the redemption window, risking tax foreclosure on the inherited property.
 Executors should request a full tax and lien payoff from the municipal tax collector immediately after obtaining Letters.
 For the full redemption process, see: How to Redeem a Tax Lien in New Jersey — 2026 Guide.

 The NJ Division of Taxation oversees the statewide framework for property tax administration, while individual Morris County municipalities handle their own collections and sales.